jsm28/matholymp-py/docs/online-registration.rst

   formats may not work for name badge generation.
 (Future versions of matholymp may add more automation in this area.)

-* If some names are entered with all-uppercase surnames, convert them to mixed case for consistency.
+* If some names are entered with all-uppercase surnames (or entirely in uppercase), convert them to mixed case for consistency.
+(The registration system will show a warning when editing details for a person either of whose names is entirely in uppercase.)

 * If a person is registered without a link for previous participation, check the list of previous participants and add a link if it seems